johannefranck/johannefranck.github.io/studycase.markdown

 Let’s start with the politics.
 Tårnby is Copenhagen’s most right-leaning district, just ahead of Frederiksberg (Slots & Falkoner).
 But the top party choices in each reveal a deeper divide: while both districts favor Socialdemokratiet and Venstre, Frederiksberg leans toward Radikale Venstre — Tårnby toward Dansk Folkeparti.
 Those last two couldn’t be more different (see more in the [ELECTIONS](../elections#elections)).

 The same “looks similar, behaves differently” pattern shows up in the demographics.
 Income levels and welfare stats put Tårnby on par with Frederiksberg.
 But the age and education story is a whole other thing.
 In every other district, 20–29-year-olds dominate, but not in Tårnby - here they’re the smallest group.
 While other areas are dominated by residents with Master’s degrees, *Tårnby* is the opposite: Vocational education is the most common, outnumbering Master’s degrees by a factor of four (see the visuals in the [SOCIODEMOGRAPHICS](../demographics#Sociodemographics) page).
 As mentioned in the Sociodemographics page, less education often links to conservative voting, while younger, highly educated voters tend to lean green or progressive.
 That’s a big clue to why Tårnby stands out politically.

+> 🎵 *With parties shifting left and right*
+> 🎵 *Do neighborhoods still match the hype?*

 But here’s the twist: Tårnby is also shifting left like the rest of Copenhagen.
 Why?
 Unlike other districts, this shift can’t be explained by a rising level of education, so maybe the answer lies in the parties.